mahdavipanah/libcdll/README.md

 ```

 #### cdll_reverse_foreach (const CDLL *list, void (*function) (void*, void*), void *user_data) => void
-Iterates over list's nodes starting from the last node to the first one and calls the given handler function with these two parameters :
+Iterates over nodes of the list, starting from the last node to the first one and calls the given handler function with these two parameters :
 * The node's data (is probably different in each handler's invocation)
 * The given user_data (is same in every handler's invocation)